 As a result, companies are attempting to alleviate this problem by incorporating additional Wi-Fi-saving or energy-conserving features into their phones.
-Since your Wi-Fi is constantly running, it’s likely trying to keep your battery life up or run other features that have been granted permission to access your Wi-Fi.
-Here we would discuss how to stop WiFi from turning on automatically on android.
+Since your Wi-Fi is constantly running, it’s likely trying to keep your battery life up or run other features that have been granted permission to access your WiFi.
+Today you will learn how to stop WiFi from turning on automatically on Android.
+Let’s get started!

 When you wake up your Android device, it automatically connects to your Wi-Fi network using Google’s “Wi-Fi wakeup” feature.
 Google’s Pixel and Pixel XL devices introduced this feature, and it has since been included in all subsequent releases of Android.
 To find nearby networks with strong signals, the Wi-Fi wakeup feature scans the area.